dbushell/dbushell-2k15/src/data/blog/2011/2011-05-03-why-ill-never-be-out-of-a-job.md

 ![Webby Awards - Best Navigation/Structure - Screenshot 2](/images/2011/05/webby2.png)

-<p class="medium">I can't actually link to this page because the website is developed in Flash (poorly).</p>
+> I can't actually link to this page because the website is developed in Flash (poorly).

 Once loaded an animated cursor proceeds to demonstrate how you're suppose to drag the next part of the "_Best Navigation/Structure_" into view.
 Blink and you'll miss it. **And you _will _miss it**, because it took five minutes to load and you've clicked to another tab, or given up entirely.

-Is **usability **not the number one criteria for _"Best Navigation/Structure_"?
+Is **usability** not the number one criteria for _"Best Navigation/Structure_"?
 Let's see what the [Webby Awards](http://www.webbyawards.com/entries/criteria.php) says about this:

-<blockquote><p>Sites with good structure and navigation are consistent, intuitive and transparent.
+> Sites with good structure and navigation are consistent, intuitive and transparent.
 They allow you to form a mental model of the information provided, where to find things, and what to expect when you click.
-Good navigation gets you where you want to go quickly and offers easy access to the breadth and depth of the site's content.</p></blockquote>
+Good navigation gets you where you want to go quickly and offers easy access to the breadth and depth of the site's content.

 Now I ask openly – what part of that criteria is reflected in the winning site above?
 None at all.
 It has a closer resemblance to a [Dan Brown](http://www.amazon.co.uk/Vinci-Code-Dan-Brown/dp/0552149519/) novel.